 Fraternity and Sorority Recruitment occur twice a year, once at the beginning of the fall semester for upper-class and transfer students, and once at the beginning of the spring semester for freshman, upper-class, and transfer students.

-If you are interested in going through recruitment, check out our New Member Resources page!
+If you are interested in going through recruitment, check out our new member resources below!